 These socks are versatile and are designed to be used with summer military boots, mountaineering boots, hiking boots, working footwear and another types of professional footwear.
 Made from finest combed cotton.
 Combed cotton means that shorter fibres from the yarn are separated and remowed, making it stronger and softer to the skin.

 I love these socks.
 They have a snug comfortable fit and stay up on your leg and down bunch up.
 I have an issue with socks being to big or moving around a lot.
 The Danner TFX Hot Weather Drymax Socks form to your feet and are awesome!
 I have already recommended these to other guys in my platoon and am getting ready to buy 2 more pairs as backups.
 These are better than under armor socks that I had before.

-Since discovering this socks (made by a small Tennessee company) locally, I have been wearing them just about all the time.
+Since discovering FITS socks (made by a small Tennessee company) locally, I have been wearing them just about all the time.
 They are plush, soft and fit perfectly almost like shoes.
 Heel and the toe area feel like they are pre-formed or something.
 Your feet slides in and stays there.
-The Fits Socks